mskhmelik/prj_data_science_gym/README.md

 **Project description**

-The fitness center network, 'Bodybuilder-Data Scientist,' is working on a strategy to engage users based on analytical data.
+The fitness center network, 'Bodybuilder-Data Scientist,' is working on a strategy to engage users based on data.
 One of the most common problems facing fitness clubs and similar services is customer churn.
 It's not always clear when a user has stopped using the service, as they may not always leave in an obvious way.

 For a fitness center, a client is considered to have churned if they haven't visited the gym at least once in the last month.
 While it's possible that they went on vacation and will return to the gym upon their arrival, it's more likely that they won't.
 If a client starts going to the gym but then suddenly stops, they are unlikely to return.